 The New York City metro area is home to Syracuse University’s greatest number of alumni, with nearly 8,000 alumni from the Martin J. Whitman School of Management and a far-reaching base of nearly 50,000 alumni from the University at large.
 Students and graduates from the on-campus and online MBA programs are part of a community of experts working for NYC-based nonprofits, start-ups, and major corporations such as JPMorgan Chase and Co.

 Featured Syracuse Alumna in New York City: Marissa Danzy

-Hailing from Arverne, New York, a neighborhood in Queens, MBA@Syracuse student Marissa Danzy is an assistant director of engineering and energy, plant operations at North Shore University Hospital, Northwell Health’s flagship hospital.
+Hailing from Arverne, New York, a neighborhood in Queens, MBA@Syracuse alumna Marissa Danzy is an assistant director of engineering and energy, plant operations at North Shore University Hospital, Northwell Health’s flagship hospital.
 Her background is in engineering, and she is a licensed Merchant Mariner with the U.S. Coast Guard.
 She chose MBA@Syracuse to move up in her field and to take advantage of networking opportunities with Syracuse alumni in New York City and worldwide.

 Big Apple Orange was founded in 2008 to connect the extensive Syracuse University presence in New York City.
 This active NYC club for all Syracuse alumni strives to bring the spirit of “The Hill” to the five boroughs.
 Past events have included football and basketball watch parties, visiting university speakers, gallery receptions, trivia nights, new grad happy hours, and a variety of other activities.